aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 ### Option 6: name experimental APIs with `Experimental` suffix/prefix

-The two major changes planed for v2, monolithic package, and no more breaking changes, share the same goal - encourage customers to declare a flexible version `^`,`~` on `aws-cdk-lib`.
+The two major changes in v2, monolithic packaging, and no more breaking changes, share the same goal - encourage customers to declare a flexible version (`^`,`~`) on `aws-cdk-lib`.
 Fixed versions are a bad practice, they prevent users from getting updates that includes critical fixes, security patches and more.
 The mechanism we choose to implement experimental features should adhere to the same standard.
 This means that solutions such as releasing experimental features under a different module - `aws-cdk-lib-experimental`, or a different version line - `2.x.x-experimental` are not viable solutions.
 They might prevent users from declaring a fixed dependency on the `aws-cdk-lib` mainline release, but they mandate it in other release line we own and maintain.

 To allow the CDK team to keep experimenting while still adhering to [Semantic Versioning](https://semver.org/#semantic-versioning-200), we suggest